EncyclopediaRed/btcamp-87826/content/_index.md

       - content/products/tent_06.md
     title: Büt Camp Best Sellers
   - bulletpoints:
+      - title: BütCamp.
+It's better than sitting (directly) on the ground!
+        description: >
+          A Biodegradable Temporary Emergency Shelter for individuals and disaster and emergency responders.
+The BütCamp tent fits in your hand and uses no poles or extra equipment.<br /><br />

+          Simply unfold and blow to inflate.
+Use for up-to 7 days and then discard.
+BütCamp tent are made of biodegradable plastic made from cornstarch.
+        image: images/tent_dim.png
       - title: Eco-Friendly
         description: >
           Made With Polylactic Acid (PLA).
 PLA is a plastic made from